willforde/dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles, which are used to configure my development environment.
+This repository contains my personal dotfiles, which are used to configure my development environment on Linux.

+It is build to support Arch linux.
+MacOS support coming soon.
+Folder structure may need to change to support MacOS though.

 ## Table of Contents